Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Introduction

+We take a very different approach by showing how to map the set of all possible strategies of the game into feasible solutions to a \emph{linear program (LP)}.
+The bias each strategy achieves is equal to the objective value of the corresponding solution.
+We then use LP weak duality to bound the maximal value of the LP.\footnote{Interestingly, we also prove the other direction: each feasible solution to the LP corresponds to a possible strategy of the game.
+This shows that bounding the value of the linear formulation is actually equivalent to bounding the value of the best strategy in the game.} This modular proof approach also yields tighter analysis than the one taken in \cite{HaitnerT17}.
 The intuition of the linear program is simple.
 For a given binomial game we consider all possible states.
-Specifically, each state $u$ is characterized by the the current round, $i$, the sum of coins tossed so far (in the first $i-1$ rounds), $b$, and the hint $h$ given to the strategy.
+Specifically, each state $u$ is characterized by the current round, $i$, the sum of coins tossed so far (in the first $i-1$ rounds), $b$, and the hint $h$ given to the strategy.
 We use the notation $u=\seq{i,b,h}$.
 For state $u$, let $p_u$ be the probability that the game visits state $u$.
 For two state $u$ and $v$, let $p_{v \mid u}$ be the probability that the game visits $v$ given that it visits state $u$.
+(Note that $p_u$ and $p_{v \mid u}$ are determined by the game itself, and are not functions of the adversary.)
 We write $u<v$, to indicate that the round of $v$ is strictly larger than the round of $u$.
 For a state $v$, let $c_v$ be the expected outcome of the game given that the strategy aborts at $v$.
 Given a strategy $\Sc$, let $a_v^{\Sc}$ be the marginal probability that the strategy aborts at state $v$.
 It is easy to see that the bias achieved by strategy $\Sc$ can be written as:

-Next, we build a linear formulation whose variables are the marginal probabilities $a_v$, capturing the probability that a strategy aborts at state $v$.
-One clear constraint on the variables is that the variables $a_v$ are non-negative.
-Another obvious constraint is that $a_v$ can never be larger than $p_v$, the probability that the game visits state $v$.
-A more refined constraint is $a_v + \sum_{u | u<v} a_u \cdot p_{v|u} \leq p_v$.
+Next, we build a linear formulation whose variables are the marginal probabilities $a_v^\Sc$, capturing the probability that a strategy aborts at state $v$.
+One clear constraint on the variables is that the variables $a_v^\Sc$ are non-negative.
+Another obvious constraint is that $a_v^\Sc\le p_v$, \ie the probability of aborting in a state is at most the probability the game visits the state.
+A more refined constraint is that $a_v^\Sc + \sum_{u | u<v} a_u^\Sc \cdot p_{v|u} \leq p_v$.
 Intuitively, this constraint stipulates that the marginal probability of aborting at state $v$ plus the probability that the game visits $v$ and the strategy aborted in a state $u<v$, cannot exceed the probability that the game visits $v$.
 We prove that this is indeed a valid constraint for any strategy and also that any solution that satisfies this constraint can be mapped to a valid strategy.
 As all our constraints and the objective function are linear, this gives us a linear program that characterizes all strategies.

 Formulating the linear program is just the first step.
 Although there are many methods for solving (exactly) a specific linear program, we are interested in (bounding) the \emph{asymptotic} behavior of the optimal solution of the program as a function of $m$.
 To bound the solution we construct an asymptotic feasible solution to the dual program.
 This gives (by weak duality) an upper bound on the optimal bias obtained by any strategy.